 There was also an onboarding checklist for me to review and check off once each task was complete.
 It was very helpful to guide me through the first week so I didn’t have to navigate through my day asking what to do next each time I finished a project.

 Do you have any questions about how we can improve our employee onboarding process?
-Leave us a comment below!
+Contact us today!